Serving Indigenous Communities

 She served as Deputy Legal Counsel to Wisconsin Governor Tommy Thompson, Human Services Policy Coordinator to Michigan Governor John Engler and as Children’s Ombudsman for the State of Michigan.

 Karen began her role as president of Spirit Horse connection in 2014 and her interests include spending time with her husband and four children, her dog and horses.

 Christopher Quinn is the Treasurer of Spirit Horse Connection.
 He holds a Bachelor of Science degree with honors in Mechanical Engineering from the University of Michigan, and graduated cum laude with a Juris Doctor from the University of Wisconsin.

-His Native American heritage inspired Chris and his wife, Karen, to start Spirit Horse Connection to focus on improving the lives and communities of Native Americans.
+His Native American friends inspired Chris and his wife, Karen, to start Spirit Horse Connection to focus on improving the lives and communities of Native Americans.

 Basil Braveheart is our Cultural/ Spiritual Advisor for Spirit Horse Connection.
 Basil is a Lakota elder and keeper of traditional Lakota knowledge.
 He is a decorated Korean War veteran who holds two masters degrees.
 He is also an author, teacher and activist for the Lakota people.

 Mr. Braveheart serves as an AA counselor and teaches Lakota spirituality to the children of Pine Ridge Reservation as well as to a large non-native audience beyond the Reservation.